-A candidate with Dyslexia needs to use a coloured overlay and a word processor, and requires 25% extra time.
-The use of a yellow coloured overlay is a reasonable adjustment for the candidate since it helps him to improve his reading accuracy.
+A candidate with Dyslexia needs to use a coloured overlay, a word processor and requires 25% extra time.
+The use of a yellow-coloured overlay is a reasonable adjustment for the candidate since it helps him to improve his reading accuracy.
 The use of a word processor is a reasonable adjustment since it is his normal means of producing written work within the centre and is appropriate to his needs.

-The candidate has been assessed by an assessor using current nationally standardised tests.
-The assessment shows that the candidate has a substantial and long term impairment as his working memory score is in the below average range.
-The candidate has a standardised score of 79.
+The candidate has been assessed by the centre's appointed assessor using current nationally standardised tests.
+The assessment shows that the candidate has a substantial and long-term impairment as his working memory and speed of reading are in the below average range.
+The candidate has standardised scores of 79 and 81.
 The SENCo can supplement the assessor's assessment (Part 2 of Form 8) with a detailed picture of need showing 25% extra time as his normal way of working within the centre.
-The application of 25% extra time is a reasonable adjustment and the SENCo processes an on-line application using Access arrangements online.
+The application of 25% extra time is a reasonable adjustment and the SENCo processes an online application using Access arrangements online.

 - A candidate with ADD (Attention Deficit Disorder) has persistent difficulty concentrating and poor working memory.
-Supervised rest breaks and the use of a prompter, who may need to physically show him where on a page he had been working in order to re-start his work, would be reasonable adjustments. - A candidate has Asperger's Syndrome which is formally confirmed by a letter from a consultant paediatrician.
+Supervised rest breaks and the use of a prompter, who may need to physically show her where on a page she had been working in order to re-start her work, would be reasonable adjustments. - A candidate has ASD which is formally confirmed by a letter from a consultant paediatrician.
 He has persistent and significant difficulties with his handwriting which is poor but not illegible.
 He is unable to complete mock English, Geography and Religious Studies papers within the time allowed.
 In other subjects he finishes the mock papers before the end of the test.
-The SENCo processes an on-line application for 25% extra time on account of his impairment which is having a substantial and adverse effect in those GCSE subjects with extended writing.
-Without the application of 25% extra time in those subjects the candidate would be at a substantial disadvantage. - A candidate with a severe vision impairment requires 50% extra time in order to effectively access the modified enlarged papers ordered for her.
+The SENCo processes an online application for 25% extra time on account of his impairment which is having a substantial and adverse effect in those GCSE subjects with extended writing.
+Without the application of 25% extra time in those subjects the candidate would be at a substantial disadvantage. - A candidate with a severe vision impairment requires 50% extra time to effectively access the modified enlarged papers ordered for her.
 In papers involving complex layout and diagrams she also requires the use of a practical assistant and a reader to work under her instruction to locate relevant information.
-The awarding bodies approve the use of a practical assistant, a reader and 50% extra time as the candidate has a substantial and long term impairment. - A candidate is profoundly deaf and uses BSL as his normal way of working within the centre.
+The awarding bodies approve the use of a practical assistant, a reader and 50% extra time as the candidate has a substantial and long-term impairment. - A candidate is profoundly deaf and uses BSL as his normal way of working within the centre.
 The candidate will be provided with modified language papers (where the paper has not been modified at source), a live speaker for pre-recorded components and a Communication Professional.
 These are reasonable adjustments for the candidate.
 The SENCo orders modified language papers, where available, using Access arrangements online. - A candidate with profound Speech, Language and Communication Needs (SLCN) is allocated a reader.
-An on-line application for a reader is approved.
-The candidate has a substantial and long term impairment and the use of a reader reflects his normal way of working within the centre.
-The candidate, in light of his substantial difficulties, is presented with a number of prompt cards "please repeat the instructions", "please read that again", "please read back my answers".
+An online application for a reader is approved.
+The candidate has a substantial and long-term impairment and the use of a reader reflects her normal way of working within the centre.
+The candidate, in the light of her substantial difficulties, is presented with several prompt cards "please repeat the instructions", "please read that again", "please read back my answers".
 The use of a reader and prompt cards (placed on the candidate's desk and open to scrutiny by a JCQ Centre Inspector) would be reasonable adjustments for this candidate.